The College of Western Idaho (CWI) provides the following educational services:

 Mission Statement—We are a free program dedicated to providing opportunities for adults to learn the basic academic and English language skills they need to meet their goals in the workplace and the community.

 For more information about Basic Skills Education, please call 208.562.2572 (Boise) or 208.562.2087 (Nampa).

 CWI recognizes the nationwide movement toward providing high school students of outstanding academic achievement and/or inclination the opportunity to earn college credit toward an undergraduate degree prior to high school graduation.
-CWI accepts high school students as one of its important constituent groups and considers dual credit programs to be a major part of its off-campus outreach effort.
+CWI accepts high school students as one of its important constituent groups and considers Dual Credit programs to be a major part of its off-campus educational effort.

 The Dual Credit program allows high school students to enroll in college classes for credit prior to high school graduation.
 College credits earned through Dual Credit may apply toward high school and college graduation.
 CWI provides high school students with the opportunity to earn college credit in qualified classes taken at the high school campus or on the CWI campuses and online.
 Through this program, Dual Credit students can accumulate college credits prior to entering college.

 Credits earned through the Dual Credit program can be transferred to other Idaho colleges and universities.
 Colleges and universities outside the state of Idaho and private institutions within the state are not bound by the same credit transfer policy; therefore, it is the student’s responsibility to check other institution's transfer policies before registering for dual credit coursework.